testersakage/mineclonia-jtest/mods/ITEMS/REDSTONE/mcl_redstone/API.md

 ## Example

 Here is an example from the redstone torch.
-The relevant parts for `mcl_redstone` is in the `_redstone` field.
+The relevant parts for `mcl_redstone` is in the `_mcl_redstone` field.
 It defines `get_power` to make the torch emit power to all surrounding nodes except the node it is wallmounted on.
 The node above the torch is strongly powered indicated by the `dir.y > 0` return.
 It also defines `update` to make the torch turn off if the node it is wallmounted on is powered.